 Why and where

-Guide William Attaway finds it worthwhile to trailer his pontoon boat from his home in Pomaria, S.C., to target big blues and flatheads on the shallow flats at night on Lake Marion and Lake Moultrie.
+Guide William Attaway finds it worthwhile to trailer his pontoon boat from his home in Pomaria, S.C., to target big blue catfish and flatheads on the shallow flats after dark on Lake Marion and Lake Moultrie.

 “The key for catching catfish remains consistent, day or night.They’re going to be where they can eat,” Attaway said.
 “At this time of the year, the shallow water is flooded after the sun goes down with critters that catfish love to eat.”